demirelozan/liveOpsGamingUserDataPrediction/README.md

 The Exploratory Data Analysis (EDA) is used to help create new features, which is used to create better relationships to revenue and perform better accuracy in the training and test datasets.

 Below are the features that are added by me with Feature Engineering:
+### Table 2: List of New Features created by category, along with how it is calculated
 | Features Category  | Feature (Variable) | Feature Formulas |
 | ------------- | ------------- | ------------ |
 | `Session Engagement`  | LevelPerSession  | max_lvl_no / session_cnt |